davidszotten/vim-python-unittest-helper/README.md

 ## Notes

-First attempt at a vim plugin, be nice please
+First attempt at a vim plugin, be nice please.